StepanIP/ENS-microservice/README.md

 ENS (Emergency Notification System) is an advanced microservice-based emergency notification and messaging system designed to provide efficient communication during critical situations.

-ENS is built upon a microservices architecture that was initially developed using Maven and REST API.
+This project was initially developed using Maven and REST API if you seek for more traditionals technologies you can find it [here](https://github.com/StepanIP/emergency-notification-system).

+This system is built upon a microservices architecture.
 This architecture empowers users to create accounts, devise notification templates, and dispatch notifications complete with attachments.
 As the system migrated to Gradle and a microservices-based structure, it significantly bolstered its scalability, enabling large-scale notification distribution and load balancing.
 The incorporation of a dependable delivery mechanism ensures that critical messages are reliably conveyed to recipients.
 The system optimizes real-time communication among services through the Kafka message broker, while an API gateway governs traffic and fortifies security measures.

 ## Base Features

 - Accepts contact data in Excel format for easy import.